Data Machine User Documentation

 agent_idcolumn.
 Queries filter by agent context automatically. - Filesystem Isolation: Each agent gets its own directory under

-agents/{slug}/for identity files (SOUL.md, MEMORY.md) and daily memory. - Three-Layer Directory System: Memory files are organized into shared (site-wide), agent (identity), and user (personal) layers under
+agents/{slug}/for identity files (SOUL.md, MEMORY.md) and daily memory. - Three-Layer Directory System: Memory files are organized into shared (site-wide), agent (identity), and user (personal) layers below Data Machine’s files root in WordPress uploads.

 Phased Execution: Complex projects execute in stages over days or weeks.
 Each stage completes, pings the agent, and the agent queues the next stage.